Claire-E-prog/MHIST-Cancer-Screening/README.md

 # MHIST-Cancer-Screening
 This was the computer vision capstone project for my ML Engineering bootcamp.
-The data and associated research used in this project can be forund here: 'A Petri Dish for Histopathology Image Analysis' https://arxiv.org/abs/2101.12355
+The data and associated research used in this project can be found here: 'A Petri Dish for Histopathology Image Analysis' https://arxiv.org/abs/2101.12355

 This project began as an exploration in building image recognition models from scratch and comparing the performance with pre-trained ResNet models in PyTorch.